-1. RANT AGREEMENT - CALIFORNIA VIOLENCE AND INTERVENTION (CalVIP) GRANT
+1. GRANT AGREEMENT - CALIFORNIA VIOLENCE AND INTERVENTION (CalVIP) GRANT

-Со is Grant Agreement is between the State of California, Board of State and Community rrections (hereafter referred to as BSCC) andereafter referred to as the Grantee).
+This Grant Agreement is between the State of California, Board of State and Community Corrections (hereafter referred to as BSCC) and Grantee Name (hereafter referred to as the Grantee or Contractor).

-(116 realter referred to as the Grantee).

-2. PR OJECT SUMMARY AND ADMINISTRATION
+2. PROJECT SUMMARY AND ADMINISTRATION

-A. The Fiscal Year 2019-20 State Budget includes funding in the amount of \$30,000,000 for the California Violence Intervention and Prevention (CalVIP) Grant Program, to be administered by the Board of State and Community Corrections (BSCC).
-California cities that are disproportionately impacted by violence and the community-based organizations that that serve the residents of those cities are eligible to apply for CalVIP grant funding.

-The purpose of the CalVIP Grant is to improve public health and safety by supporting effective violence reduction initiatives in communities that are disproportionately impacted by violence, particularly group-member involved homicide, shootings and aggravated assaults (Penal Code Sec.
-14131(b)).

-B. Grantee agrees to administer the project in accordance with Attachment 1: CalVIP Request for Proposals (incorporated by reference) and Attachment 2: Grant Proposal, which are attached and hereto and made part of this agreement.
+- A. The purpose of the CalVIP Grant is to improve public health and safety by supporting effective violence reduction initiatives in communities that are disproportionately impacted by violence, particularly group-member involved homicides, shootings, and aggravated assaults (Penal Code Sec.
+14131(b)). - B. Grantee agrees to administer the project in accordance with Attachment 1: CalVIP Request for Proposals (incorporated by reference) and Attachment 2: CalVIP Grant Proposal, which are attached hereto and made part of this agreement.

-3. PR OJECT OFFICIALS
+3. PROJECT OFFICIALS

-A. The BSCC's Executive Director or designee shall be the BSCC's representative for administration of the Grant Agreement and shall have authority to make determinations relating to any controversies that may arise under or regarding the interpretation, performance, or payment for work performed under this Grant Agreement.

-В. The Grantee's project officials shall be those identified as follows:
+- A. The BSCC's Executive Director or designee shall be the BSCC's representative for administration of the Grant Agreement and shall have authority to make determinations relating to any controversies that may arise under or regarding the interpretation, performance, or payment for work performed under this Grant Agreement. - B. The Grantee's project officials shall be those identified as follows:

 Authorized Officer with legal authority to sign:

-Name:

-Title:

-Address:

-Phone:
+Name: xxx Title: xxx Address: xxx Phone: xxx

 Designated Financial Officer authorized to receive warrants:

-Name:

-Title:

-Address:

-Phone: Email:
+Name: xxx Title: xxx Address: xxx Phone: xxx Email: xxx

-Liliali.

 Project Director authorized to administer the project:

-Name:

-Title:

-Address:

-EXHIBIT A: SCOPE OF WORK

-Phone: Email:
+Name: xxx Title: xxx Address: xxx Phone: xxx Email: xxx